DivyeshRohit1/HTML5/README.md

 # CTEC 3905 - FRONT END WEB DEVELOPMENT

-I have chose to make a website about Singers.
+I have chosen to make a website about Singers.
 The reason I chose to do this website is because it's something I have a passion for and also enjoy.
 I was considering doing something related to the course but I found it fun to create the website while talking about something else
 I am passionate about.